luxeengine/luxe-docs/docs/tutorial/sprite-animation.md

     When dealing with animation, frames start at 1 (not 0).

 When you hover the other frames, you'll notice they don't have settings (only a preview).
-That's also why they're a bit dimmer and not highlighted, only those can be edited.
+That's also why they're a bit dimmer and not highlighted, and cannot be edited.

 ![](../images/tutorial/intro/add-anim-frames-0.png){: loading=lazy }